Daughty/udacity/README.md

 # udacity
-Homepage template of udacity website.
+Homepage clone of udacity website.

 Install Node-js on the system.